 Completing a final project requires a very high level of English language skills, especially in academic writing.
 The preferable level of English language skills is C1 on the CEFR scale (or IELTS 6.5, TOEFL ibt 92).
 Students applying for a final project must submit a certificate stating the level of their English language skills according to the CEFR scale.
 Please ask an English teacher in your home university to provide one.
 If the applicant’s level is B2 or lower, the Aalto University School of Electrical Engineering reserves the right to reject the application due to insufficient language skills.

-Students must write and submit their project here at Aalto, and it is very important to have the completed final project registered into Oodi at Aalto University, even if your home university tells you that all you’ll need to bring back is the project itself and a statement from the project instructor or supervisor.
+Students must write and submit their project here at Aalto, and it is very important to have the completed final project registered into the Oodi student register at Aalto University, even if your home university tells you that all you’ll need to bring back is the project itself and a statement from the project instructor or supervisor.

 Please note that for exchange students the final project is registered and entered into the transcript of records as a final project, not as a bachelor's or master's thesis.

 These are the preconditions applicants should be aware of.
-However, we always do our best to find final project placement for exchange students.
+However, we always do our best to find final project placements for exchange students.
 If you are interested in writing a final project at Aalto, please contact firstname.lastname@example.org.